alepalacio/test-rest-api-nodejs-postgresql/README.md

     npm run dev
     ```

-8. As I am developing on Linux, I had to type the next script to connect locally postgres and my server. "-u" is for the user name, which default on postgresql is postgres.
-And "psql" for postgres database properly.
-Open another terminal window to connect your database, and keep another one for your server.
+8. As I am developing on Linux, I had to type the next script to connect locally postgres and my server.
+`-u` is for the user name, which default on postgresql is postgres.
+And `psql` for postgres database properly.
+Open your terminal window to connect your database, and keep another one window for your server.

     ```
     sudo -u postgres psql